MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/work-in-powershell-using-azure-cli.md

 # How-to use the Azure CLI in a PowerShell environment

 Azure CLI is a tool to manage Azure resources through Azure CLI reference commands that run in both a Bash and PowerShell environment.
-There are slight syntax differences in parameter formatting between environments which can result in unexpected results.
-The purpose of this article is to help you resolve Azure CLI execution errors when working in a PowerShell environment.
+However, there are slight syntax differences in parameter formatting between environments which can result in unexpected results.
+The purpose of this article is to help you resolve Azure CLI syntax errors when working in a PowerShell environment.

 This article compares syntax differences of Azure CLI commands executed in the following environments: